MicrosoftDocs/memdocs/sccm/core/understand/supported-configurations-for-ltsb.md

 If not stated otherwise in this or the LTSB specific topics, the same configurations and limitations that apply to the Current Branch version 1606 apply to the LTSB.
 When conflicts occur, use the information that applies to the edition you are using.
 Typically, the LTSB is more limited than the Current Branch.

 ## General statement of support
 The products and technologies detailed in the following sections are supported with Configuration Manager.
-However, their inclusion in this content does not express an extension of support for any product beyond that products individual support lifecycle.
+But, their inclusion in this content does not express an extension of support for any product beyond that product's individual support lifecycle.
 Products that are beyond their support lifecycle are not supported for use with Configuration Manager.
 For more information, visit the [Microsoft Support Lifecycle](http://go.microsoft.com/fwlink/p/?LinkId=208270) website and read the [Microsoft Support Lifecycle Policy FAQ](http://go.microsoft.com/fwlink/p/?LinkId=31976).

 Additionally, products and product versions that are not listed in the following topics are not supported unless they have been announced on the [Enterprise Mobility + Security Blog](https://blogs.technet.microsoft.com/enterprisemobility/).